Services, Workshops, Events:

 Individual Student Appointments

-Use Handshake to schedule an appointment with one of our career professionals to discuss your specific career questions.
+Use ZagsIgnite to schedule an appointment with one of our career professionals to discuss your specific career questions.
 Topics covered in an appointment can include choosing a major or career, general professional development topics, applying for jobs or internships, interview preparation, graduate school applications, job offer evaluation/negotiation, and more.
-At this time, CPD can meet with students via phone, email, or virtually (video).
+At this time, CPD has availability to meet with students via telephone, email, or virtually with Zoom.

 Student Business Cards